Gueye ‘happy’ with captaincy role at PSG

 PSG will hope to continue their fine run of form when they intensify preparations for the 2021-22 season with games against Genoa and Sevilla on July 24 and 27 respectively.

-Gueye played from start to finish on Tuesday and he believes they are on the right track for their Super Cup fixture against league champions Lille on August 1.
+Gueye played from start to finish on Tuesday and he believes they are on the right track for their Trophee des Champions fixture against league champions Lille on August 1.

 “That was the goal, to gain momentum, to play 45 minutes the first game, a little more the second and today the coach decided to let me play the whole game,” he continued.